 If you would you have the skills set required for the Christchurch rebuild and you are keen to consider working and living in the Canterbury area, you are invited to complete the electronic form below and upload your CV, which will allow us to evaluate your eligibility to qualify for a visa and allow New Zealand Skills in Demand to assess your employment opportunities.
 Please answer all of the questions provided.

-This is a no obligations FREE ONLINE VISA EVALUATION and we will ensure that the information you have provided us remains confidential.
-If your evaluation is positive, you will be contacted by one of our Licensed Advisers and New Zealand Skills in Demand in the next five working days.
+This is a no obligations FREE INITIAL NEW ZEALAND VISA EVALUATION and we will ensure that the information you have provided us remains confidential.

 If your assessment is positive, you will be contacted by one of our team in the next five to ten working days.
 Please note - we will only be in contact with those who we believe have a positive chance of visa success.